zzysh12345/smol-course/README.md

     <p>This should help you learn and to build a community-driven course that is always improving.</p>
 </div>

+We can discuss the process in this [discussion thread](https://github.com/huggingface/smol-course/discussions/2#discussion-7602932).

 ## Course Outline

 This course provides a practical, hands-on approach to working with small language models, from initial training through to production deployment.